-The New York Times first reported a path breaking study which showed that by 2070, the kind of extremely hot zones, like in the Sahara, that now cover less than 1 percent of the earth’s land surface could cover nearly a fifth of the land, potentially placing one of every three people alive outside the climate niche where humans have thrived for thousands of years.
+The New York Times first reported a path breaking study which showed that by 2070, the kind of extremely hot zones similar to those in the Sahara, could cover nearly a fifth of all land.
+At present, hot zones now cover less than 1 percent of the earth’s land surface.
+This will potentially affect one in every three people, and place them outside of their respective climate niche where humans have thrived for thousands of years.

 This means that almost 3 billion people will either have to move to escape sub-Saharan temperatures or somehow figure out ways to live in them.